You may be surprised at how easy it is to forget about your water heater’s age, or how difficult it can be to spot a problem before it causes damage.

 1. It’s Starting to Show Its Age

 Much like the other important appliances inside your residence, your water heater has a clear life expectancy.
 When it gets to the end, it will function much less efficiently and might be pricier to repair than replacing it.

 The usual water heater life expectancy is around six to eight years.
 You won’t want your water heater to be working for past 10 years, since this may lead to costly damage in your house if it malfunctions.

 There’s always a possibility for your water heater to experience issues sooner than this time, so pay attention to anything that appears strange.

 2. Rust is Starting to Show

-3. Not Enough Warm Water
+3. Limited Warm Water

-If your water heater is straining to heat water, that’s an apparent sign an upgrade is required.
+If your water heater is straining to heat water, that’s an apparent sign an upgrade is necessary.
 Your heater may not be able to deliver any hot water because of sediment.
 The tank volume may also be too small for the amount of water your household requires.

 4. You’re Hearing Unusual Noises

-5. Unexpected Leaks
+5. Sudden Leaks

-Water damage is expensive to fix and a headache you shouldn’t have to fret about.
+Water damage is costly to repair and a nuisance you shouldn’t have to fret about.

 If your water heater is past its prime, or in serious need of professional repairs, reach out to the Wesley Wood Service Experts pros at 484-401-7577.
 You could also schedule an appointment by contacting us online.